 If you’ll just have to settle and allow owners to keep their pets, why fight over the issue at all?
 Because there’s a principle at stake: You can’t selectively enforce your rules.
 If you do, you’ll be forever explaining to owners why you favor some over others.

 See a legal case below concerning the number of Pets permitted by the Association’s Rules that made it to the Supreme Court.
-Judge Friedman ruled in the favor of the homeowner.
+Judge Friedman ruled in favor of the homeowner.

 Judge Friedman’s analysis also is instructive: